 Artist Statement

 Generally, I decide on a color key for my palette and begin the process of moving shape, color and line into some kind of arrangement.
 The result may be more or less pleasing.
 But then I push for something deeper: qualities such as order, unity and proportion.
-At this point the work can begin to have a life of its own - no longer just an assortment of pictorial elements - but something that has become a composition, able to convey poetically, and abstractly, an experience of the visual world.
+At this point the work can begin to have a life of its own - no longer just an assortment of pictorial elements - but something that has become a composition, able to convey poetically, an experience of the visual world.

 About the Artist